 5 new additions to Netflix to spend your weekend watching

-Thankfully, Netflix have come to the rescue and have added a number of new movie sand TV shows just in time for the weekend.
+And thankfully, Netflix have come to the rescue and added a lot of new TV shows and movies you won't want to miss.

 Each episode of Song Exploder features some of the world's greatest musicians as they reveal how they brought one of their songs to life.
 The series weaves together in-depth interviews, archival footage, and raw recordings as each artist breaks down their song, layer by layer, sharing intimate insight into the personal inspiration behind the music and lyrics.

 Featured artists include Alicia Keys, who breaks down “3 Hour Drive” from her 2020 album, ALICIA; Lin-Manuel Miranda, who delves into the creation of “Wait for It” from the musical phenomenon “Hamilton”; R.E.M. who open up about the influences behind the life-changing track “Losing My Religion”; and Ty Dolla $ign who discusses the inspiration behind “LA,” the deeply personal opening track from his gold-certified major label debut album, FREE TC.

 Lily Collins stars as Emily, an ambitious twenty-something marketing executive from Chicago, unexpectedly lands her dream job in Paris when her company acquires a French luxury marketing company — and she is tasked with revamping their social media strategy.